BIT WARS Hacking Report: Top Hacks and Attacks of 2015

 What new knowledge did you gain whilst writing the book?

-I gained a better understanding of the current threat landscape, as well as the serious lack of basic cyber security principles by major corporations.
-Both in their networked products, as well as in their corporate networks.
-A few good examples are the OPM breach which exposed the background information of over 20 million federal employees, military members, and federal contractors who have held a security clearance; the 3 largest healthcare hacks of all time which exposed the records of over 100 million people; and I forecasted the threat from Internet of Things (IoT) devices.
+My comprehension of the prevailing threat environment and the severe deficiency in fundamental cybersecurity principles among major corporations expanded.
+This deficiency is evident both in their networked products and their corporate networks.
+Notable instances include the OPM breach that revealed background information of more than 20 million federal employees, military personnel, and federal contractors with security clearance; the three most extensive healthcare hacks ever, which compromised the records of over 100 million individuals; and my prediction of threats originating from Internet of Things (IoT) devices.

 The book will be FREE on Amazon for the next 3 days for vpnMentor readers!